 The Drury Inn & Suites and the Frankenmuth Motel are the only hotels that allows pets.
 Be sure to contact the hotel prior to bringing your pet to verify details.

 The Bavarian Inn Lodge is located behind the Bavarian Inn Restaurant.
+The lodge is the actual hotel and houses a couple in-house restaurants.
 You can reach the Lodge by traveling a very short distance over the Covered Bridge road near Heritage Park.

 Do you have a great tip about visiting Frankenmuth?
 Share it!